Yuechen-Zhang603/Major-Crime-Indicators/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the chat tool, Chat-GPT.
+The words parts of introduction and anlysis for graphs also were written with the help of Chat-GPT and the entire chat history is available in other/llm/usage.txt.

 ## Some checks